Council on African Studies

 CEAS is committed to providing leadership in the study and understanding of East Asia on campus and in the region through support of educational and outreach activities with emphasis on joint endeavors across institutions both domestically and internationally.

-CEAS looks forward to collaborating again with the Yale-China Association and New Haven Museum to coordinate cultural outreach programming for Lunarfest 2017.
-CEAS will host a visit by Japanese film director Ryusuke Hamaguchi and Japanese actor Tatsuya Nakadai, organized by Aaron Gerow (Film and Media Studies).
-In addition, CEAS will serve as a local venue for the 10th Annual China Town Hall, sponsored by the National Committee on U.S.-China Relations, featuring national webcast speaker Henry A. Kissinger and a local panel led by Deborah Davis (Sociology).
+CEAS looks forward to collaborating again with the Yale-China Association and New Haven Museum to coordinate cultural outreach programming for Lunarfest 2018.
+In addition, CEAS will serve as a local venue for the 11th Annual China Town Hall, sponsored by the National Committee on U.S.-China Relations.

 European Studies Council